Mainland Travel Permit for Hong Kong and Macao Resident: Nationality of holders

 Furthermore, not all Chinese nationals in Hong Kong or Macau have a Home Return Permit.
-Unlike the compulsory Hong Kong Identity Card, application for a Home Return Permit is voluntary.
+Unlike the compulsory Hong Kong Identity Card or Macau Resident Identity Card, application for a Home Return Permit is voluntary.
 Those who do not apply for the Permit are still eligible for an HKSAR passport issued by the Immigration Department of Hong Kong, or an MSAR passport by the Identification Services Bureau of Macau.
 The SAR passports are only issued to Chinese nationals with the right of abode in Hong Kong or Macau.
-The HKSAR passport allows the holder to travel to other countries and regions, but it may not be used for travelling to Macau.
-The HKSAR passport is also used as a travel document for travel to Taiwan in conjunction with the Exit and Entry Permit issued by the government of Republic of China.
-Chinese nationals holding an HKSAR passport cannot use it to enter Mainland China, and the HKSAR Government has stated that "in line with the one country principle, it was considered inappropriate to adopt HKSAR passport as a travel document to enter the Mainland."
+The HKSAR passport or MSAR passport allows the holder to travel to other countries and regions, but it may not be used for travelling to Hong Kong/Macau (except transit).
+The HKSAR passport or MSAR passport is also used as a travel document for travel to Taiwan in conjunction with the Exit and Entry Permit issued by the government of Republic of China.
+Chinese nationals holding an HKSAR passport cannot use it to enter Mainland China, and the HKSAR Government has stated that "in line with the one country principle, it was considered inappropriate to adopt HKSAR passport as a travel document to enter Mainland China."

 Likewise, the Home Return Permit cannot be used to enter Hong Kong or Macau, and residents are required to use their Hong Kong Identity Card or a Macau Resident Identity Card.

-Issues faced by British passport holders

-Many, but not all, residents of Hong Kong are dual Chinese nationals and British Nationals (Overseas) (BN(O)s).
-The PRC Government does not recognise BN(O) passports issued to Hong Kong residents of Chinese descent.
-They cannot use their BN(O) passports to enter Mainland China before or after the handover.

-If a person in Hong Kong is a British citizen but not a Chinese national, they can only enter the mainland with a British passport affixed with a Chinese visa, although they may be eligible for brief group tourist trips to the Pearl River Delta and Hainan Province, or visits to mainland cities while in transit to and from other countries or regions (including Hong Kong).
+Home Return Permits issued to foreign nationals state their nationality.

-Issues faced by other foreign passport holders
+Issues faced by foreign passport holders

 Besides BN(O) status, British citizenship and Chinese nationality, many residents of Hong Kong have obtained citizenship in countries such as Australia, Canada, or the United States.
-Officially speaking, if they have not made a "declaration of change of nationality" at the Immigration Department of Hong Kong, they are regarded by the Chinese authorities as Chinese nationals.
+If they have not made a "declaration of change of nationality" at the Immigration Department of Hong Kong, they are regarded by the Chinese authorities as Chinese nationals.
 In this case, they can use their Home Return Permits to enter Mainland China instead of their foreign passports.
-Under the master nationality rule, persons entering Mainland China with a Home Return Permit are Chinese nationals and are accordingly not entitled to foreign consular protection.
+Under the master nationality rule, persons who hold Chinese nationality are not entitled to foreign consular protection in China.
+As of 2025, permanent residents of Hong Kong who do not have Chinese citizenship are allowed to apply for a permit to visit the Mainland China for up to 90 days, for everything other than to work, study, or claim benefits.